uhollerbach/wile/README.md

   ~~This is why it can't compile itself yet.~~ In order to get around this and make `wile` self-hosting, I took the few macros that `wile` defines and stuck them as built-in macros into its list of primitives.
+  An interpreter is in progress and coming along nicely.

 * Closures are incomplete: closures which obey stack discipline are ok, but closures which have indefinite lifetime beyond where they